daria-dudka/mini-js-projects/README.md

 # mini-js-projects

-In this repository there are some small js projects, which I've made using HTML, CSS and vanilla JavaScript:
+In this repository there are some small js projects, that I've made using HTML, CSS and vanilla JavaScript:
 1) https://daria-dudka.github.io/mini-js-projects/cards-js/
 2) https://daria-dudka.github.io/mini-js-projects/drag-n-drop-js/
 3) https://daria-dudka.github.io/mini-js-projects/slider-js/